Google Cloud Series, Part 1: How To Create A Virtual Machine

 This will update your instance with all the security patches, among other things, and finally, install the nginx server.

 Once installation is done, check if nginx is running with:

 Now go to your console and click on the external IP.
 You should see the default page:

 Having your own server can be just that easy.

 You can do all these things with “gcloud” also.
-Generally “gcloud” will be used when you want to create instances using scripts.
-But for now let’s see how can we create a simple instance with all the default values.
+Generally, “gcloud” will be used when you want to create instances using scripts.
+But for now, let’s see how we can create a simple instance with all the default values.

 Creating Virtual Machine Using gcloud

 Gcloud is a command-line tool available from Google we can install in our systems or use Google command shell, which offers many pre-installed packages with a memory of about 5GB.
 For this purpose, we will be using the Google command shell.
 You can open the cloud shell by clicking on the icon on the top right of the screen.

 Once opened, you can create a virtual machine instance using the command:

 Virtual Machine is a zonal resource, so we must specify the zone to create our instance.
 You cannot have instances with the same name under the same project in the same zone.
 You can explore more options under compute using: